 “I know that one, sure,” another voice says.
 “Some little tyke running around on the ship.
 Knew all the boltholes.
 Took us hours to root her out.
 Her parents were more interested in the guns they were running than keeping their daughter alive.
 The kid is a rising star in our clan, now.”

-“Ha!
-I know that name!
-Finley!
-Finley!
-Search on this name, Gerald Joomit!
+“Ha.
+I know that name.
+Finley.
+Finley.
+Search on this name, Gerald Joomit.
 You get it?”

 “Oh, my mom’s teats,” a voice presumably belonging to Finley says.
 “Are you shittin’ me?
-That asshole tried to shoot at me with a fuckin’ harpoon!
-A real live harpoon!
+That asshole tried to shoot at me with a fuckin’ harpoon.
+A real live harpoon.
 Who does that shit?”

 “What’d you do to him?”